 There is no true value of any characteristic, state, or condition that is defined in terms of measurement or observation. – Dr. W. Edwards Deming

 The “value” is in the context for a given operational definition.
 Understanding that a value must be interpreted via context, leads us to question any data that doesn’t provide the operational definition for how the data was created.
 And this leads to better understanding.
 Otherwise, without having the operational definition we are likely to draw incorrect conclusions from data.
 Let’s look at a simple example:

 The height of senior executives is much greater than the average population.
 Are tall people inherently much better leaders in organizations?
 It may have made some sense historically to have the biggest people in the group lead the hunt but it sure doesn’t seem like there is a good reason to believe height is a great value for leaders in contemporary society.
 You could take from that data about tall senior executives that in fact height is a “value” of great value.
 Or you could take from it that we continue to make judgments based on unimportant factors because unconscious evaluation criteria (such as height is better) are baked into our psychology and those criteria shape what we believe.

 Understanding the theory of knowledge within the context of the Deming’s System for Managing helps us more effectively and consistently learn and improve the processes and systems we work with.

 Gaining an understanding of how the theory of knowledge is integrated into Deming’s system for managing is easy for some people, but not easy for others.
-As stated in previous posts these posts can to get you started along the trail of discovery but they only scratches the surface of the four components of Deming’s management system.
+As stated in previous posts these posts can get you started along the trail of discovery but they only scratch the surface of what four components of Deming’s management system offer.

 Related: How Do We Know What We Know? – Deming’s SoPK by John Hunter